 Hyner has Humble Hill and the Megatransect had Raw Trail.
 Every great PA trail race has its own signature section.
 We call ours “Throat Punch Hill”!
 It’s the second half of Devils Hairpin.
 (Imagine the shape of a hairpin with one zigzag-shaped side and a straight side.)
 It’s time to go up, my friends.
 Throat Punch Hill scrambles up Spit Hollow to almost the top of the mountain.

 Then it’s the final climb.
-Again, to add variety, it is a long – it is almost a 2 mile climb of 900 feet.
+Again, to add variety, it is a long – it is almost a 2 mile climb of 850 feet we call Babu Chiri’s Revenge (Wikipedia Babu Chiri).
 The course is wide and designed to reward those with climbing ability and those patient enough to wait to make their move.
 There is plenty of room to overtake exhausted runners.
-Expect the terrain to be a mix of red clay and lots of loose rock.
+Expect the terrain to be a mix of clay and lots of loose rock.

-Here, on your left is a short uphill scramble before some switchbacks onto a flat and wide logging trail and then a very short singletrack before literally popping out of the woods and a short sprint to the finish.
+Here, on your left is a short uphill scramble at flat rock before some switchbacks onto a flat and wide logging trail and then a very short singletrack before literally popping out of the woods at The Snap and a short sprint to the finish.